 Once the butter has melted and is hot, place the filets, skin side down, in the pan.
 Allow to cook and sear for about three to four minutes.
 You should see a nice brown on the skin.
 Flip with a fish spatula.
 Try not to move the fish around in the pan, as you can run the risk of the flesh breaking apart.
 A few minutes on the other side will do.
 You will see the flesh turn opaque.
 Remove fish and reserve on a plate or platter.

 Clean the pan.
 Melt the remaining four tablespoons of butter.
 Add the almonds.
 You will need to stand by the pan until the almonds have browned.
 Keep stirring as they can burn rather quickly.
 Once the nuts have browned nicely, remove pan from heat.
 Add in a tablespoon of the fresh parsley and the lemon juice.
 You will see a nice sauce form.

 To serve, plate the fish.
 Pour sauce on top.
+The perfect Trout Almondine.
 Pair with steamed rice and vegetables.
 ENJOY!